New Veeva Vault Safety.AI reduces manual data entry for case intake

 “The high cost and manual effort of case intake processes are no longer sustainable, making it an area that is ripe for innovation,” said Brian Longo, SVP & GM, Veeva Vault Safety.
 “Veeva Vault Safety.AI automates data entry so medical professionals can focus their efforts on verification and pharmacovigilance organizations can drive greater efficiency in drug safety operations.”

-Safety.AI is planned for availability in April 2020.
+Safety.AI is planned for availability in the first half 2020.
 To learn more about artificial intelligence for drug safety, register for the Veeva Safety Forum on September 9, 2019.

 The Veeva Vault Safety Suite will include Vault Safety.AI, Vault Safety, and Vault SafetyDocs to manage end-to-end drug safety processes.
 Vault Safety Suite is part of Veeva Development Cloud, along with Vault Clinical, Vault Quality, and Vault RIM, offering the life sciences industry’s most comprehensive suite of unified cloud applications to speed drug development.
 To learn more, visit veeva.com/DevelopmentCloud.

 For more on Veeva Vault Safety AI, visit: veeva.com/Safety.AI

 Connect with Veeva on LinkedIn: www.linkedin.com/company/veeva-systems

 About Veeva Systems